emigarluv/emigarluv/README.md

 📖 The Bank of Miners is a Java-based banking system developed for my Advanced Object-Oriented Programming (AOOP) course.
 The project focused on applying OOP principles, implementing modular code, and using JUnit for unit testing.

+---
 ### 📝 **Publication**
 📄 [The Fingerprint Assignment: An Interdisciplinary Assessment for CS I Education](https://dl.acm.org/doi/10.1145/3626253.3635333)
-🧑‍🏫 Presented this paper at **SIGSCE 2024**,tailored for the Fundamentals of Computer Programming I and II courses.
+🧑‍🏫 Presented this paper at **SIGSCE 2024**, tailored for the Fundamentals of Computer Programming I and II courses.

 ---